anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

    1. Click [Join]

 > Note:
-> If you try to repeat step 16 at this stage, you'll see a access denied or an infinite loading screen.
+> If you try to repeat step 16 at this stage, you'll see either an infinite loading screen or message like this:
+> `Access to authdemo.bigbang.dev was denied`
+> `You don't have authorization to view this page.`
+> `HTTP ERROR 403`
 > The reason for this is that we configured our workstation's hostfile /etc/hosts to avoid needing to configure DNS.
 But the 2 k3d clusters are unable to resolve the DNS Names.
 > AuthService pods on the Workload Cluster need to be able to resolve the DNS name of keycloak.bigbang.dev
 > Keycloak pod on the Keycloak Cluster needs to be able to resolve the DNS name of authdemo.bigbang.dev